 - Possession – this is something that only the customer has, such as their phone/mobile device, a card reader or a device evidenced by using a one-time passcode (OTP)

 - Inherence – this is something that only the customer is, and is growing in popularity as an authentication factor.
 Inherence is arguably the most secure way of authenticating users.
 Inherence includes biometric authentication, such as with a fingerprint or facial recognition authorisation.

 In-person payments have been using this system for many years now with the proliferation of Chip (something the customer has) and PIN (something the customer knows) payments.
 However, online payments and in-person contactless payments now need to utilise this two-factor authentication as well in order to be SCA compliant.

-Why is SCA needed?
+Why is Strong Customer Authentication needed?

 As financial crime is on the rise, governments, banks, payment providers, payment gateways and card merchants are looking increasingly to update and optimise their security policies around online transactions.
 SCA is just one of many changes that have been put in place in recent years to improve online transaction safety and security, for users, merchants and banks alike.